Four Ways Pentesting is Shifting to an “Always On” Approach

 - Visibility and control.
 Through PTaaS, organizations are put in control of the pentest.
 Security teams gain the ability to request and scope new engagements, see the progress and status of all open engagements, easily parse the vulnerability trends, and work to understand and verify the effectiveness of remediations, all within a single online platform.

 - Paths to quicker remediation.
-The reports, often static PDFs, created after a standard penetration test leave much to be desired when it comes to remediation.
+The penetration testing reports, often static PDFs, created after a standard pentest leave much to be desired when it comes to vulnerability remediation.
 On average, it takes 67 days to remediate critical vulnerabilities.
 PTaaS platforms allow findings to be actionable as they can be sorted, searched, filtered, and audited.
 As the vulnerability or exploit evolves over time, the data related to it will be updated, not remain unchanged in a document.
-Additionally, PTaaS provides development teams with the most up-to-date and relevant information for remediation, with assistance and consultation from the team of testers who found the vulnerability.
+Additionally, PTaaS provides development teams with the most up-to-date and relevant information for remediation, with assistance and consultation from the team of pentesters who found the vulnerability.

 - Prioritized, actionable results.
 PTaaS platforms, like NetSPI’s Resolve will aggregate and correlate the findings, eliminating manual administrative tasks while providing a result set that drives the right set of actions in an efficient manner for all organizations.
 According to Gartner, one of the most common ways to fail at vulnerability management is by sending a report with thousands of vulnerabilities for the operations team to fix.
 Successful vulnerability management programs leverage advanced prioritization techniques and automated workflow tools to streamline the handover to the team responsible for remediation.